T3chDad/SleepRGB/README.md

 # SignalRGB-Sleep
 It would be so awesome if the SignalRGB team would add a "Turn off RGB when screen is off/idle" option.

 I'm impatient, so this is my attempt at a kludge to add this functionality via an open source windows utility.
 This is largely just an excersize to dust off my coding activities.
 I'm sharing this application in case anyone else would like to have this functionality to SignalRGB without too much trouble.
 No installation is needed.
-Just download the zip and extract it somewhere on your system that SignalRGB is installed on and set the SignalRGB-Sleep.exe to start with Windows.
+Just download the zip and extract it somewhere on your system that SignalRGB is installed on and create a shortcut for the `"signalRGB-Sleep.exe"` in the `%userprofile%\Microsoft\Windows\Start Menu\Programs\Startup` folder so it loads when Windows starts.

 This app is essentially a proof of concept and should not be considered a production worthy release and likely has bugs.
 It was authored in VS2022 in C# under .NET Core 8.0.
 It functions as a GUI wrapper between the SignalRGB command line capability and detecting the different idle/lock state of the computer.
 When the program detects a lock or idle timeout, it uses the shell to tell SignalRGB to change to the desired "OFF" effect.
 When it detects a wake or unlock event, it tells SignalRGB to change to the desired "ON" effect...simple right?!